 Type of Risk Description How is the risk monitored and managed?
+The Trustee produces an annual Climate Change-related Disclosures Report, in compliance with the Occupational Pension Schemes (Climate Change Governance and Reporting) Regulations 2021.
 Climate risk A systemic risk that may materially affect the financial performance of investments.
-From 2021, the Trustee will adopt the Task Force on Climate Related Financial Disclosures (TCFD) framework recommendations and report against them on an annual basis.
-The Plan's investment managers are expected to adopt these recommendations and since 2021 the investment managers are requested by the Trustee to provide portfolio carbon risk metrics consistent with the framework and the metrics agreed by the Trustee.
+The Trustee requests the Plan's investment managers to provide portfolio carbon risk metrics consistent with the regulations and the metrics agreed by the Trustee.
+As part of the triennial investment strategy reviews, the Trustee considers opportunities to improve the ESG integration into the portfolio.
 Insurer insolvency risk A risk that the insurance provider may default on their obligations under the bulk annuity policy.
 Before entering into the bulk annuity contract, the Trustee obtained and carefully considered the financial strength of the insurer and believed that the risk was acceptably low.
 The solvency of the insurer is reviewed on a quarterly basis at Trustee Management meetings.